-Level of innovation (0-15)
+Innovativeness (0-15)

-How innovative is the proposed financial or insurance innovation?
-For the purposes of this call, innovation is defined as ideas that address an existing challenge in a manner that adds value, is sustainable and is practically implementable.
+How innovative is the proposed innovation?
+Innovation, for the purposes of this call, is defined as ideas that address an existing challenge in a manner that adds value, is sustainable and is practically implementable.
 Scoring as per below (continuous scale from 0-15):

-- ✓ The innovation is completely new and new to the sector (15) - ✓ The innovation is new on the continent and new to the sector on the continent (10) - ✓ The innovation is new in the country (5) - \checkmark It is not innovative by the above metrics (0)
+- The innovation is completely new and new to the sector unheard of until this submission (15) - The innovation is new on the continent and new to the sector on the continent it exists elsewhere but has not been tested on the continent or context it is proposed for (10) - The innovation is new in the country it exists in other places and neighboring countries, but not in the proposed country or context (5) - ✓ It is not innovative by the above metrics (0)